background

 From the rep's perspective, they flagged a company and a few minutes later, the right contacts appeared in their CRM with everything they need to start outreach.
 No logging into Sales Navigator.
 No opening Clay.
 No manual research at all.

-This is a great starting point for teams that want to reduce the time their reps spend on research without overhauling their entire outbound process while exploring specialized sales automation companies and tools to scale further.
+This is a great starting point for teams that want to reduce the time their reps spend on research without overhauling their entire outbound process while exploring specialized sales automation companies and tools.

 How to find decision makers among people already visiting your website (through visitor identification)